PTP over PRP

 • Gi1/0/23 and Gi1/0/24 are enabled for PRP channel 2.

-Supported PTP Profiles and Clock Modes
+Supported PTP profiles and clock modes

-The following table summarizes PTP over PRP support for the various PTP profiles and clock modes.
+This table summarizes PTP over PRP support for the various PTP profiles and clock modes.
 In unsupported PTP profile/clock mode combinations, PTP traffic flows over LAN-A only.
 LAN-A is the lower numbered interface.
 See PRP Channels for PRP interface numbers.

 PTP Profile